lwfinger/rtl8xxxu/README.md

 Tested on Debian 11.6 (kernel version: 6.1.0-0.deb11.6-amd64) and it works fine.

-Thanks to the author Bitterblue Smith and all the maintainers of this kernel module!
+Thanks to all the maintainers of this kernel module!

 ### WARNING